JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 (If you're hurrying to the part where you can actually use the app, you could skip the "advanced queries" section.)

 # What Hash is

 Hash is a language for reading and writing a `Rslt`.
-Even though a `Rslt` is more complex than a graph, Hash is simpler than common graph-writing languages (such as Turtle), and *way* simpler than other graph query languages (such as Sparql or Gremlin).
+Even though a `Rslt` is more complex than a graph, Hash is simpler than common graph-writing languages (e.g. Turtle), and *way*,
+*way* simpler than other graph query languages (e.g. Sparql or Gremlin).

 # Writing to a Rslt with Hash